FML (Fluorometholone)

 Fluorometholone works by inhibiting the inflammation caused by certain irritations in the eye, helping to reduce swelling, pain, and redness.

-Important: Eye drops containing corticosteroids should not be used for more than 10 days except under eye specialist supervision with regular pressure checks.
+Important: Eye drops containing corticosteroids should not be used for more than 10 days except under eye specialist supervision with regular checks for increased eye pressure.

 How to Take FML